 Crude protein content requirement

 Crude protein is usually the primary focus of most animal feed being the source of the building blocks of life (i.e. Amino Acids).
 Most commercial dog foods come with crude protein of about 23-27% for adult dogs and 27-32% for puppies.
-Yes puppies require more protein for development and growth while adult only require protein for maintenance and body repairs.
+Yes, puppies require more protein for development and growth while adult only requires protein for maintenance and body repairs.

 Pearson’s Square Method